235u/proposals/StockChart/README.md

 > Core skills needed for the project: Telerik UI for WPF/Radchartview

 I have worked with "Telerik UI for ASP.NET MVC" for 2 years (2016 - 2018, using various controls, including charts).
-Please note that I don't have a Telerik subscription myself now, you'll have to provide the libraries (the most actual version, I hope) required by the https://docs.telerik.com/devtools/wpf/controls/radchartview/overview.
+Please note that I don't have a Telerik subscription myself now, you'll have to provide the libraries required by the https://docs.telerik.com/devtools/wpf/controls/radchartview/overview (in the most actual version, I hope).

 ## Asked questions